Budapest: Guided Walking Tour of Pest — A Practical Look

 Main sights: Among the first stops is St. Stephen’s Basilica, Budapest’s largest cathedral.
 It’s tough not to be impressed by the scale and beauty of this church, whose facade and interior reflect a mix of grandeur and craftsmanship.
 The guide will share insights into its history and significance, though you won’t go inside on this tour.

 Next, you’ll walk past Chain Bridge, Budapest’s oldest suspension bridge connecting Pest with Buda.
-This spot is perfect for photos, especially with views of the Danube and the city skyline.
+This spot is great for photos, especially with views of the Danube and the city skyline.
 The tour continues along the Danube Bank, where you get to see the river and the city’s architectural diversity up close.

 Other highlights include: The House of Hungarian Art Nouveau, a beautiful example of Budapest’s architectural style, and the impressive Hungarian Parliament, which is considered the third-largest in the world.
 While you’ll pass by these buildings, keep in mind that the tour is mainly about appreciating their exteriors and understanding their history rather than stepping inside.